1994 Bophuthatswana crisis: Historical background

-A product of territorial apartheid, Bophuthatswana - popularly nicknamed "Bop" by her nationals - accepted nominal independence in 1977 from South Africa's Nationalist administration.
-The second national unit to reach the status of a bantustan with limited but hypothetically increasing powers of self-rule, Bophuthatswana adopted as her governing document an act drafted by the former Tswana Territorial Authority under South African guidance.
+A product of territorial apartheid, Bophuthatswana - popularly nicknamed "Bop" by its nationals - accepted nominal independence in 1977 from South Africa's Nationalist administration.
+The second national unit to reach the status of a bantustan with limited but hypothetically increasing powers of self-rule, Bophuthatswana adopted as its governing document an act drafted by the former Tswana Territorial Authority under South African guidance.
 South Africa was adamant that elections should take place as early as 1972, but there were no political parties in the new region.
 This changed rapidly with the ascension of Kgosi Lucas Mangope, who founded the Lekoko la Setshaba sa Bophuthatswana (English: "Bophuthatswana National Party").
 Mangope targeted rural votes and carried an easy majority in the new parliament.

 Although Bophuthatswana was not recognised as a unique entity by any foreign state, an estimated two million Tswana lost their South African citizenship accordingly.
 The 1977 Constitution made it a self-governing democracy inside the Republic of South Africa, with an area of jurisdiction spanning six black-populated districts of the designated Tswana area.
 Excluded were zones earmarked for white persons encompassing much of the capital and industry.